Meir-H/Meir-H/README.md

 ## Hi there 👋
 # My name is Jahmyr (Meir) for short.

-I build tools and products that help make AI systems more trustworthy from healthcare AI applications to evaluation frameworks that test model behavior.
+I build AI systems and the frameworks that evaluate them from healthcare AI applications to evaluation frameworks that test model behavior.

  Current Work

  **Verdact**